 & Air

 P1.
-Net anthropogenic* GHG emissions are limited to minimise climate change
+Net anthropogenic greenhouse gas emissions are limited to mitigate climate change

 P2.
 Adverse impacts to air quality are avoided or minimised